2 Girls 1 Cup: Media recognition

-In the media the video has been used as an example of the poor content quality of YouTube and similar video-sharing websites, and their tendency towards deliberately shocking content.
+In the media, the video has been used as an example of the poor content quality of YouTube and similar video-sharing websites, and their tendency towards deliberately shocking content.
 Esquire magazine showed the video to actor George Clooney during an interview, prompting him to compare it to a rodeo, saying the point of the video was to see "how long you can last".
 In an episode of Tosh.0, the entire audience is filmed reacting to this video.
 Host Daniel Tosh called it the World's Largest Reaction Video in terms of number of people being filmed.
 The cast of Avenue Q, responding to The Muppets' version of "Bohemian Rhapsody", made a video of "We Will Rock You"/"We Are the Champions" (known as "We Will Rock Q"), ending with Nicky surfing the internet, finding 2 Girls 1 Cup (indicated by the soundtrack), and vomiting as the screen fades to black.

 The Coca-Cola Company referenced the video in a 2010 promotional campaign for Dr Pepper on Facebook.
 The promotion, which was open to minors, allowed Facebook users to let Dr Pepper publish embarrassing status updates on their profiles in exchange for a chance to win $1,000.
 One of the possible status updates was "I watched 2 girls one cup and felt hungry afterwards".
 Jim Edwards of BNET said that Coca-Cola has full responsibility for allowing the situation to occur, arguing that Coca-Cola selected an advertising agency that openly advertised "profane" advertising campaigns and that the Coca-Cola executive who approved the 2 Girls 1 Cup line failed to do research on what the name meant.
 The Coca-Cola Company later terminated its relationship with the digital marketing agency responsible for the campaign.

+Legal issues

+Filmmaker Ira Isaacs was tried multiple times under federal obscenity statutes for producing and distributing videos featuring scatology and bestiality; a Los Angeles jury ultimately convicted him on five counts in April 2012, and he was sentenced to four years in prison after courts applied the Supreme Court's three-part Miller test for obscenity.
+Isaacs' defense argued that his films were protected by the First Amendment, but both trial and appellate courts upheld the convictions, emphasizing that the material appealed to prurient interests, was patently offensive, and lacked serious literary, artistic, political, or scientific value.

+Danilo Croce was prosecuted for importing and selling similar films, resulting in fines and probation, though criminal charges against the original Brazilian director did not proceed in U.S. courts due to jurisdictional limits.